hasher-hasher/keepregister/README.md

 $ keepregister example.txt "Today i had some problem with the database and i'm waiting the DB manager to fix this."
 ```

+and the output will be ...

+> 14/01/2019 08:00 - Today i had some problem with the database and i'm waiting the DB manager to fix this.

 Simple as that!!!